jide/bootstrap-boilerplate/README.md

 HTML Files
 ----------

-There 2 HTML files included :

-- index.html, a baic html start page
+- index.html, a very basic HTML start page.
 - components.html, which lists all Bootstrap components in a single page, to quickly have an overview of what your theme looks like.
 (This file was copied from bootswatch)

 Usage